A degenerate operator in non divergence form: Introduction

 As for the second order operator (see, e.g., \cite{cfr}, \cite{2} or \cite{4} and the references therein), the generation property for the operator in non divergence form cannot be deduced by the one of the operator in divergence form without assuming other assumptions on the function $a$.
 Moreover, another difference between the operator in divergence form and the one in non divergence form is the fact that the natural space to study the equation associated to $\tilde Au:= (au'')''$, or $\tilde A_nu:= (au^{(n)})^{(n)}$, is $L^2(0,1)$ whereas the problem associated to $Au:= au''''$, or more in general to $A_nu:= au^{(2n)}$, is more conveniently set in the weighted space

 In such a space we will prove that the fourth order operator $A$ and, in general, the operator $A_n$ generate an analytic semigroup.

 The paper is organized in the following way.
-In Section \ref{SECTION 2} we consider the fourth order operator, proving some preliminary results that will be crucial to prove the generation property of it in Theorem \ref{Theorem 2.1}.
+In Section \ref{SECTION 2} we assume that the degeneracy point belongs to the boundary of the space domain and we consider the fourth order operator, proving some preliminary results that will be crucial to prove the generation property of it in Theorem \ref{Theorem 2.1}.
 In Section \ref{Section 3} we characterize the domain of the operator in the weakly and in the strongly degenerate case under additional assumptions on the degenerate function $a$.
-In Section \ref{Section4} we extend the previous results to the general operator $A_nu= au^{(2n)}$, $n > 2$.
+Thanks to the characterization of the domain we prove again the generation property, if the degeneracy point is in the interior of the domain.
+In Section \ref{Section4} we extend the previous results to the general operator $A_nu= au^{(2n)}$, $n \ge 3$.

 A final comment on the notation: by $C$ we shall denote universal positive constants, which are allowed to vary from line to line.

 This paper is a tribute to Professor Francesco Altomare for celebrating his 70th birthday and for thanking him for the wonderful teaching and research activities realized with great efficiency, accuracy and passion.